sandramalaquias/data-engineering-Airflow/readme.md

 Airflow has an official Dockerfile and Docker image published in DockerHub as a convenience package for installation.
 You can extend and customize the image according to your requirements and use it in your own deployments.

-This project is using [Apache Airflow] (https://airflow.apache.org/docs/docker-stack/) Version: [v2.3.3].
+This project is using  <a href="https://airflow.apache.org/docs/docker-stack/">Apache Airflow - Docker - version [v2.3.3]</a>

 ## Load scripts folders into Airflow